 "The Academy's Picture Editors Peer Group Executive Committee picked the panelists based on the shows we thought were interesting.
 After we had picked four panelists, we noticed they were all women, so we thought we would continue the trend for the other two panelists," explained peer group governor Scott Boyd, ACE, who hosted the event with fellow governor Michael Ruscio, ACE.
 "There are no hard and fast rules for Prime/Cuts, other than to make it interesting and entertaining, and I think we accomplished that."

 Indeed, they did.
-Virtual this year, as last, because of Covid, the event was held October 2 and will be archived for replay at Emmys.com.
+Virtual this year, as last, because of Covid, the event was held October 2 and is available for replay at Emmys.com.

 On the panel were 2021 Emmy winners Stephanie Filo, ACE, A Black Lady Sketch Show, HBO, and Michelle Tesoro, ACE, The Queen's Gambit, Netflix; and 2021 nominees Amy Duddleston, ACE, Mare of Easttown, HBO; Sue Federman, ACE, Man with a Plan, CBS, a three-time Emmy winner for How I Met Your Mother; Nona Khodai, ACE, WandaVision, Disney+; and Susan Vaill, ACE, Hacks, HBO Max.
 Shawn Ryan, executive producer-showrunner of CBS's S.W.A.T., returned as moderator.